Snowflake-Labs/sfguide-spcs-cortex-reactjs-flask-app/README.md

 ## Docker Setup

-Assuming you were able to run the application locally just fine, follow the steps below to run it end-to-end in Docker.
+Assuming you were able to [build](#step-5-build-application) and [run](#step-6-run-application-locally) the application locally just fine, follow the steps below to run it end-to-end in Docker.
 At that point you should also be able to deploy it in SPCS.

 ### Step 1: Build Docker Image